 After Friend let the first two Yankees on with singles, and lefty Maris was coming up, Friend was done for 1960 and Harvey Haddix came in, in a tough spot.
 He got Maris to foul out, but when Mickey Mantle dunked one into short right, and Yogi Berra grounded a slow roller to first, the game was tied 9-9, and Smith’s heroics were quickly buried into the narrative of the game, instead of being its ultimate moment.

-Of course, Ralph Terry, who came in the 8th, would have an even worse day than Friend and Coates, as he took the mound in the bottom of the 9th with the game still knotted at 9-9 – and on his second pitch of the inning became part of the memory of Mazeroski’s historic blast over a drifting Yogi Berra to win the 1960 World Series, to the same spot where Hal Smith’s shot went.
+Of course, Ralph Terry, who came in the 8th, would have an even worse day than Friend and Coates, as he took the mound in the bottom of the 9th with the game still knotted at 9-9 – and on his second pitch of the inning became part of the memory of Mazeroski’s historic blast over a drifting Yogi Berra to win the 1960 World Series, to the same spot as Hal Smith’s shot the inning before.
 And Mazeroski became the hometown hero, complete with a nice statue, and a hefty assist towards gaining a plaque in the MLB Hall Of Fame, and a statue of his likeness graces the grounds at PNC Park today.
 But sadly, Hal Smith had been largely forgotten, except to a few diehards in the Steel City.

 But then fate intervened again.